Kathleen Brian, Ph.D.

 About

 Dr. Kathleen Brian (any/all pronouns) has been with the Honors College since 2019.
-In addition to teaching the Capstone Project Preparation course and across the First-Year Sequence, she regularly offers upper-division seminars and advises students in their capstone projects.
+In addition to teaching the Capstone Project Preparation course and across the Core Sequence, she regularly offers upper-division seminars and advises students in their capstone projects.